sandeepseeram-techfirst/Cloud-Native-Bootcamp/Google_AI_Workshop/Embeddings.md

 An embedding model processes the chunks of data and encodes the semantic meaning into embedding vectors.
 Those vectors are stored for subsequent lookup and indexed to make it faster to conduct similarity searches on queries.
 At runtime, when a user enters a query, you probably should perform a spell check and possibly create a few versions of their query.

+#### AI Applications
+AI Applications data stores are responsible for the end-to-end search and discovery process of managing Extract-Transform-Load (ETL) of documents, Optical character recognition (OCR) where needed, chunking, embedding, indexing, storing, input cleaning, schema adjustments, information retrieval, and semantic and token-based search.
+And AI Applications apps are responsible for serving an app experience that receives user inputs, queries and retrieves relevant chunks from one or more data stores, passes those chunks to a model for a relevant response, and then presents the response and relevant documents to the user.